red-bin/lsofer/README.md

   * cwd

 Todo:
-Restrict to one CPU to reduce latency.
+Restrict to one core to reduce latency.